-Our interim data from the 4 mg dosing group of our Phase 2 ACCURACY trial as of April 28, 2020 showed early signs of clinical activity.
-As of April 28, 2020, 39 subjects were evaluable for a response using RECIST 1.1.
-No CRs were observed, two confirmed and four unconfirmed PRs (two of which may potentially be confirmed and two of which will remain unconfirmed as both subjects subsequently left the trial) were observed in six subjects, and SD was observed in 21 subjects, yielding a 69% disease control rate among the evaluable subjects.
-All six subjects with either confirmed or unconfirmed PRs had received prior radiation therapy and four subjects had received prior systemic chemotherapy.
-As of April 28, 2020, eight of the evaluable subjects remain on therapy.
+Our interim data from the Phase 2 ACCURACY trial as of December 30, 2019 showed early signs of clinical activity.
+As of December 30, 2019, 27 subjects were evaluable for a response using RECIST 1.1.
+No CRs were observed, two confirmed and two unconfirmed PRs (which will remain unconfirmed) were observed in four subjects, and SD was observed in 13 subjects, yielding a 63% disease control rate among the evaluable subjects.
+All four subjects with either confirmed or unconfirmed PRs had received prior radiation therapy and two subjects had received prior systemic chemotherapy.
+As of December 30, 2019, three of the evaluable subjects remain on therapy.